 Do you know that with 10k you can start a profitable business in Kenya?
-Business can transform your life completely from a jobless person to a millionaire.
+A business can transform your life completely from a jobless person to a millionaire.
 Due to the high unemployment rate in the country, small businesses provide income to many households.
 Some of the businesses don’t require special skills.
 Online businesses are also thriving as a result of internet availability.
 Experts can start freelancing with very little or no capital at all.
 They can even offer their services globally.
-You can succeed in operating the businesses in rural and urban areas.
+You can succeed in operating these businesses in rural and urban areas.
 Therefore, there is no need to move to cities to look for jobs.
-Have a keen look at available business options, and you’ll find one business to do whenever you’re.
+Have a keen look at available business options, and you’ll find one business to do wherever you’re.
 To make your work easier, we’ve compiled a list of 15 profitable businesses to start with 10K in Kenya.

 1. Selling Cereals

 The business of selling cereals is highly profitable.
 Many homes both in rural and urban areas consume grains daily.
 To make a profit, you can buy these cereals in bulk and retail them.
 You’ll purchase at low prices(wholesale) and sell them higher.
 For instance, A 90kg bag of maize goes for 3k; by selling @ kg at Kshs 40, you’ll make a profit of Kshs 600 per bag.
 Best cereals to sell in Kenya include:

 Also, prices of cereals are low during harvesting seasons because many farmers sell their produce during this period.
 You can buy them, store them, and sell them when prices increase.

 You can start a business selling second-hand clothes.
 The demand for second-hand clothes is high due to the uniqueness of the clothes, high quality, and low prices.
 In the mitumba business, you can buy clothes at a low price and resell them at a higher price.
 You sell them door to door, hawking in town centres, or opening a small store.